torvalds/linux/Documentation/filesystems/overlayfs.rst

 value of d_ino returned by readdir(3) will act like on a normal filesystem.
-E.g. the value of st_dev may be different for two objects in the same overlay filesystem and the value of st_ino for directory objects may not be persistent and could change even while the overlay filesystem is mounted.
+E.g. the value of st_dev may be different for two objects in the same overlay filesystem and the value of st_ino for directory objects may not be persistent and could change even while the overlay filesystem is mounted, as summarized in the `Inode properties`_ table above.

 Changes to underlying filesystems